National Study: SF Bay Area Home to Happiest Patients

 As if an abundance of high-paying tech jobs, a mild climate year-round, and proximity to wine country didn’t provide enough reason to live in California, cities in the San Francisco Bay Area now have another quality-of-life indicator to crow about: the nation’s highest satisfaction with doctors, according to a new study of online doctor reviews.

 In a nationwide review of physician ratings on the Internet, Vanguard Communications – a Denver-based healthcare marketing and public relations firm – ranked San Francisco/Oakland at number one nationally for patient satisfaction with their physicians and San Jose in eighth place.
-Vanguard derived its findings by developing special software to scour online reviews on Google+ and Yelp.com websites of 46,300 individual doctors, group medical practices, clinics, and hospitals in the 100 largest U.S. cities.
+Vanguard derived its findings by developing special software to analyze online reviews on Google+ and Yelp.com websites of 46,300 individual doctors, group medical practices, clinics, and hospitals in the 100 largest U.S. cities.

 Researchers tabulated the results in what the firm is calling the Happy Patient Index (HPI), providing a comparative snapshot of the state of satisfaction with American healthcare.
 Wealth – or a lack thereof – does not appear to affect patient satisfaction.
 Three of the top-10 happiest cities have mean household incomes below the national mean of $51,017: Indianapolis ($42,144), St. Louis ($34,384) and Cleveland ($26,556).
 Climate seems to have little effect as well.